Farm to School of North Carolina Awards

 The awards are organized around three cluster areas: Education, Procurement, and Sustainable Engagement in farm to school—identifying multiple areas of work across farm to school and the engagement required to maintain a strong and impactful programs that make the most of local strengths and resources.
-For each of the optional eleven criteria, there are three questions asking the number of activities, students involved, and schools involved, plus a question asking for a description of the efforts.
-Each of the criteria has a corresponding place to upload documentation illustrating the work described.

 The Awards are presented by the Farm to School Coalition of NC and its steering committee members who come from the NC Department of Public Instruction, NC Department of Agriculture & Consumer Services, NC Department of Health and Human Services, NC Cooperative Extension/Center for Environmental Farming Systems, FoodCorps NC, Appalachian Sustainable Agriculture Project (ASAP), and the NC School Nutrition Association—as well as a number of other f2s partners, and were developed, from Georgia's Golden Radish, Awards over a year's time with a team of over thirty stakeholders, primarily school nutrition directors.

 Honored LEAs will be recognized by the Farm to School Coalition of NC in the fall.
 LEAs are recognized at four levels in 2020, denoting varying levels of engagement in farm to school:

 Opening Date: aiming for Dec 2019 Application Deadline: Wednesday, June 2nd 2020